newguysz/Mooncord/README.md

 Then make a new python project

-go to the terminal in the project and type ```git clone https://github.com/7ua/Mooncord && cd Moon && cd versions && python3 new.py```
+go to the terminal in the project and type ```git clone https://github.com/7ua/Mooncord && cd Mooncord && cd versions && python3 new.py```

 Now press run!
 Should work!